 Future Perfect: Science Fiction and the Politics of Imagination

-This course introduces students to science fiction by reading the shorter works of its canonical authors, including Ursula K. Le Guin, Karel Čapek, Isaac Asimov, Philip K. Dick, Ray Bradbury, Gene Wolfe, Harlan Ellison, Robert A. Heinlein, William Gibson and Neal Stephenson.
-We also analyze video classics of the genre, including films such as Blade Runner, Alien, and Solaris, and selections from television shows like Star Trek, Doctor Who, and Fringe.
-In reading, discussing, and arguing about these works, students not only lay the groundwork for further independent exploration of this massive genre, but also learn the widely-applicable methods of literary analysis, which will give them an advantage in any high-school or undergraduate freshman humanities course.
+Students are introduced to the genre's canonical authors, including Ursula K. Le Guin, Karel Čapek, Isaac Asimov, Philip K. Dick, Octavia E. Butler, Gene Wolfe, Eileen Gunn, Harlan Ellison, Robert A. Heinlein, and William Gibson.
+Placing works in their historical contexts, the class encourages participation in contemporary debates, such as the privatization of space flight, the ethics of bio-engineering, and how the internet is changing our sense of personal identity and privacy.
+Students not only lay the groundwork for independent exploration of the science fiction genre, but also learn standard methods of literary analysis, which will give them an advantage in any high-school or undergraduate humanities course.